thesinghsec/Active-Directory--Home-Lab-/README.md

 If you choose to use or build upon this project, we kindly request that you provide attribution by referencing or linking to this repository.

-By actively engaging with the lab and experimenting with these topics, you can enhance your understanding of Active Directory security, develop practical skills, and strengthen your overall knowledge of offensive techniques and their impact on system security.

-Remember, always practice ethical hacking and adhere to responsible use guidelines when conducting any security experiments.

 Happy learning!